arangodb/kube-arangodb/docs/platform/links/building.md

 an integration sidecar into the pod that provides:
 - A **job queue** (MetaStore) — where submitted jobs wait to be processed
 - A **file store** (StorageV2) — where the link uploads results
-- An **internal HTTP API** at `http://127.0.0.1:9192` — how the link communicates with the platform
+- An **internal gRPC API** at `INTEGRATION_SERVICE_ADDRESS` — how the link communicates with the platform (HTTP gateway also available)

-Your link binary is a simple loop: pick up a job, execute it, upload results, report completion.
+Your link binary registers its info at startup, then enters a simple loop: pick up a job, execute it, upload results, report completion.

 ## How It Works